Best 15 Courier Services in Dubai for E-commerce Businesses (2026)

 Best For: GCC-wide e-commerce brands needing regional last-mile at scale

-About: Headquartered in Dubai since 1982, Aramex is the largest homegrown logistics network in the Middle East, operating across 65+ countries.
+Aramex, headquartered in Dubai since 1982, is the largest homegrown logistics network in the Middle East, operating across 65+ countries.
 Listed on the DFM, it recently migrated to an AI-first data platform on Google Cloud for route optimization and delivery prediction.
+You can estimate your costs upfront using the Aramex shipping calculator before committing to volume.

 E-commerce Edge: "Shop & Ship" cross-border network, dominant COD infrastructure across GCC and Africa with dedicated reconciliation portals, and strong reverse logistics workflows integrated into seller dashboards.